lelegard/winkbdlayouts/README.md

   * [Apple keyboards](#apple-keyboards)
   * [Apple keyboards in Windows virtual machines](#apple-keyboards-in-windows-virtual-machines)
 * [Declaring a keyboard layout on windows](#declaring-a-keyboard-layout-on-windows)

+## Installation

+If you simply want to install the Windows Keyboards Layouts, grab the latest archive file in the "Release" area of this project, expand it and run the PowerShell script named `install.ps1`.

+Alternatively, you may run the `setup.exe` file in the appropriate subdirectory `x86`, `x64` or `arm64` for your system.

 ## Build instructions